UEABIO/physalia-R-course-2023/docs/01-mixed-model.md

 <p class="caption">(\#fig:unnamed-chunk-34)Marginal fit, heavy black line from the random effect model with a histogram of the of the distribution of conditional intercepts</p>
 </div>

-`re.form = NA`: When re.form is set to NA, it indicates that the random effects should be ignored during prediction.
-This means that the prediction will be based solely on the fixed effects of the model, ignoring the variation introduced by the random effects.
-This is useful when you are interested in estimating the overall trend or relationship described by the fixed effects, without considering the specific random effects of individual groups or levels.

-`re.form = NULL`: Conversely, when re.form is set to NULL, it indicates that the random effects should be included in the prediction.
-This means that the prediction will take into account both the fixed effects and the random effects associated with the levels of the random effect variable.
-The model will use the estimated random effects to generate predictions that account for the variation introduced by the random effects.
-This is useful when you want to visualize and analyze the variation in the response variable explained by different levels of the random effect.

 ```r